wormhole-foundation/example-native-token-transfers/sdk/README.md

 ## Usage

-See [here](examples/src/route.ts) for an example of how to use this Route.
-Also see the demo [here](https://github.com/wormhole-foundation/demo-ntt-ts-sdk) for testing a NTT deployment.

-## Usage

 For an example of how to use this Route, please refer to the [example script](examples/src/route.ts).
 Additionally, you can test an NTT deployment by following the demo available [here](https://github.com/wormhole-foundation/demo-ntt-ts-sdk).